Thomas Harding (writer): Career

 Harding was educated at Westminster School in London and then studied anthropology and political science at Corpus Christi College, Cambridge.
 Alfred Alexander is his great-grandfather.
 He is the great-nephew of Hanns Alexander.
 It was only after Alexander's funeral in 2006 that Harding learned what he had done during the Second World War.

-Harding and his wife were joint CEOs and co-founders of the Oxford Channel, a local television channel operating under a Restricted Service Licence.
+Harding and his wife were joint CEOs and co-founders of the Oxford Channel, a local television channel operating under a restricted service licence.
 In 2000, the board voted to sell the station and its operating company to Milestone Group.
 The station is no longer operational.

 In December 2006 Harding became co-owner and publisher of the Shepherdstown Observer in West Virginia.
 In 2010 the newspaper won a Freedom of Information Act case before the West Virginia Supreme Court, which resulted in referendum petitions being released to it.
 While in the US, he helped develop the American Conservation Film Festival (ACFF), in partnership with the National Conservation Training Center.

 In 2010 he convinced John Doyle, a delegate in the West Virginia House of Delegates, of the need for a state law protecting reporters' privilege not to reveal their sources; the reporters' shield bill sponsored by Doyle was passed by the West Virginia House and Senate in March 2011.
 In March 2011 he sold his interest in the paper.

 His book Hanns and Rudolf: The German Jew and the Hunt for the Kommandant of Auschwitz was released in 2013.
-It won the Jewish Quarterly-Wingate Prize.
+It won the Jewish Quarterly-Wingate Prize and was shortlisted for the Costa Book Award.

 His next book, Kadian Journal, was published in 2014; it is about his son, who died in a cycling accident.
 Doron Weber of the Washington Post described it as "a fine, brave book, a tough-minded, tender-hearted evocation of a beautiful boy, his all-too-short life and the impact of his death on a loving family.
 Harding has done his boy proud and turned nightmare into art."

 The House by the Lake, an account of the five families, including his grandmother, who lived in Alexander Haus, a house in Berlin, was published in 2015.
 Harding, local residents and his family, saved the building from demolition and established a charity to set it up as a cultural and historical centre.
+The book was shortlisted for the Costa Book Award for Biography in 2015 and longlisted for the Orwell Award in 2016.